 - You always are influenced and dependent on other people whenever you make something – no creative acts happen in isolation!
 (This is illustrated when your neighbor passes you their paperclip.)

 - You can create really original, fun ideas even when you have a lot of constraints.
 In fact, sometimes those constraints make your output even better because they force us to think of things that don't already exist.
 (The paperclip, time, and challenge questions are the constraints.)

 - Visualizing your ideas helps you think and communicate better.
 It doesn’t matter if you’re “good” at art — it’s about experimenting and explaining your ideas!
 (It's helpful to have each child describe their work at least once in this exercise.)

 - Any kind of regular size paperclip

 - Standard blank white notecards (3"x5" or 4”x6” will do, not lined, ideally not colored)

-Amount needed: For a classroom of 20 students, you need one paperclip per student, and one notecard per student for each provocation.
-Multiply the number of students by the number of provocation – you'll have time for 3-5 provocations, so 60-100 notecards for 20 students.
-It's a good idea to bring some extra paperclips and notecards!
+Amount needed: For a classroom of 20 students, you need one paperclip and one notecard per student for each “challenge.”
+You'll do two rounds so the students have a change to morph the paperclip twice.
+Multiply the number of students by the number of challenges – you'll have time for 3-6 challenges in 2 rounds, so 2 paperclips and 60-120 notecards for 20 students.
+It's a good idea to bring some extra paperclips and notecards though!

-Step 1: Form groups of 3 or 4 (4 is ideal).
-Each student gets one paper clip and one notecard for each "round."
-Each round has one provocation.
+Step 1: Form groups of 3 or 4.
+Ideally, the students are already sitting in grouped desks.
+To save time, try not to move the students around too much.
+Each student gets one paper clip and one notecard for each “round."
+Each round has one challenge question.